Why Choose 2B

 Any questions?
 Please contact us

-*Patch testing means putting a little spot on your inner elbow and wait at least 20 minutes.
-It is best if you can wait overnight to be sure, but most skin allergies show up pretty quick as an itchy or red patch, usually within just a few minutes – if this happens you can simply wash the area straight away and the symptoms should reduce very quickly.
-If you get any persistant or extreme symptoms do seek medical advice.
+*Patch testing means putting a little spot of a product on your inner elbow and wait at least 20 minutes.
+It is best if you can wait overnight to be sure, but most skin allergies show up pretty quick as an itchy or red patch, usually within just a few minutes – if this happens you can simply wash the product off the area straight away and the symptoms should reduce very quickly.
+If you get any persistant or extreme symptoms seek medical advice.

 A Little Information about Sandflies & Mosquitoes